Ace Combat 3: Electrosphere: Player choice

-The Japanese version of the game features additional content that is not present in the international releases.
-The most notable of these are the branching stage paths; depending on actions made by player input at certain sections of the game, the plot will change based on the outcome of those decision, leading to one of five possible endings.
-An in-game encyclopedia can be accessed, documenting information regarding the game's characters and technology.
-Anime-style video emails with voice overs can be accessed, played through a fictional email inbox.
-Obtaining all five endings will unlock Mission Simulator mode, which allows the player to replay any mission with any aircraft and weapon of their choice.
+The Japanese release features additional content that is not present in the international releases.
+The most notable of these are the branching paths: depending on decisions made by the player in certain parts of the game called "Turning Points", the plot will change, leading to one of five possible endings.
+The story in each of the game's fives branches is made so that they complement each other.
+Obtaining all five endings opens up the "Mission Simulator", a mode which allows the player to replay any mission with any aircraft and weapon that they have unlocked.